jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week3/3-3_Scripting1.md

 OK, let's make this a little bit more fancy …

 **!!!
-Jess demo:** I will demonstrate opening the code in a text editor and amending the script so that it expands on some of its functionality.
+Jess' demo:** I will demonstrate opening the code in a text editor and amending the script so that it expands on some of its functionality.
 In the end I'll have this new code (or something close to it):

 ☟ **This is what it should look like on BBEdit or Notepad++ when you open the file:**